 Back pain is a common problem.
-You can strain back muscles by lifting too much weight or just by moving the wrong way.
-Back strain can be uncomfortable, even painful.
-And it can take weeks or months to improve.
-To help yourself feel better and prevent future back strains, try these tips.
+You can strain back muscles by lifting too much weight.
+Or just by moving the wrong way.
+Back strain can be uncomfortable or even painful.
+And it can take weeks or months to get better.
+Try these tips to help yourself feel better.
+They can also help prevent back strains.

-Ice reduces muscle pain and swelling.
+Ice eases muscle pain and swelling.
 It helps most during the first 24 to 48 hours after an injury.